Zinc futures down on muted demand

-On the Multi Commodity Exchange, zinc for May delivery declined by 80 paise, or 0.51 percent, to Rs 156.65 per kg in a business turnover of 10,649 lots.
+On the Multi Commodity Exchange, zinc for delivery in May declined by 90 paise, or 0.57 percent, to Rs 157.60 per kg in a business turnover of 9,848 lots.

 PTI

-Zinc prices on Wednesday fell 0.51 percent to Rs 156.65 per kg in futures trade as speculators reduced their exposure, taking negative cues from spot market.
+Zinc prices on Thursday fell 0.57 percent to Rs 157.60 per kg in the futures trade as speculators reduced their exposure taking negative cues from the spot market.

-On the Multi Commodity Exchange, zinc for May delivery declined by 80 paise, or 0.51 per cent, to Rs 156.65 per kg in a business turnover of 10,649 lots.
+On the Multi Commodity Exchange, zinc for delivery in May declined by 90 paise, or 0.57 percent, to Rs 157.60 per kg in a business turnover of 9,848 lots.

 Moneycontrol Ready Reckoner